Better-HPC/keystone-api/docs/developer/design_guidelines.md

         }
     ```

-    A serialized `User` record should include both the primary key reference and a nested representation:
+    The serialized `User` record should include both the primary key reference and a nested representation:

     ```json
     {